Kinetic Freeze-Out Properties from Transverse Momentum Spectra of kaon, Pion, and (anti-)proton production in U+U collisions at $\sqrt{s_{NN}}$ = 193 GeV: Summary and Outlook

 \section{Summary and Outlook}

 }

 In conclusion, within the centrality classes of $0-5\%$, $5-10\%$, $10-20\%$, $20-30\%$, $30-40\%$, $40-50\%$, $50-60\%$, $60-70\%$, and $70-80\%$ in $U+U$ collisions at $\sqrt{s_{NN}} = 193$ GeV,the transverse momentum spectra of $\pi^{\pm}$, K$^{\pm}$, and p(${\bar{p}}$) in mid-rapidity region ($|y| < 0.1$) were measured.
 Additionally, other observable extracted from the transverse momentum spectra, such as the average transverse momentum ($ \langle p_{T} \rangle$), and the relationships regarding effective temperature and entropy are presented as functions of collision centrality.
-The experimental results from the STAR Collaboration \upcite{Abdallah22} were analyzed using the Tsallis distribution.
-It was found that the theoretical calculation results can effectively describe the experimental data.
-The T value remains basically consistent for the same particle under different collision parameters, and the q value increases as the collision parameters decrease, yet it exceeds the previously determined research scope.
-Subsequently, further research on the Tsallis distribution correction for deformed nuclei will be conducted, and in - depth studies on the kinetic freeze - out temperature and the time evolution during the collision are yet to be carried out.
+The experimental results from the STAR Collaboration \upcite{Abdallah21} were analyzed using the Tsallis distribution.
+It was found that the theoretical calculation results can effectively describe the experimental data, and the function of $ \langle p_{T} \rangle$ depends on centrality.
+The T value remains basically consistent for the same particle under different collision parameters.
+The q value increases as the collision parameters decrease, yet it exceeds the previously determined research scope.
+Subsequently, in-depth research will examine Tsallis distribution corrections in deformed nuclei.
+Further studies on the kinetic freeze-out temperature and collision time evolution are still needed.

 {